 The worker will automatically connect to Redis and start listening for jobs on the queue you defined.

 Once everything is running, you can enqueue a job.
-The project includes a simple add
+The project includes a simple add task that adds two numbers.

 curl -X POST "http://localhost:5000/tasks/add" \ -H "Content-Type: application/json" \ -d '{"x": 5, "y": 10}'

-The API will respond immediately with a JSON object containing the job_id
+The API will respond immediately with a JSON object containing the job_id.

 { "job_id": "your-unique-job-id" }